-Customer support is one of the biggest factors affecting business success.
+Customer support is one of the biggest factors that can impact your business’ success.

 Good support can make you; poor support can break you.

-Your customer support team is the face of your company whenever customers need help or encounter problems with your product.
-How well you handle these situations can have a huge impact on the rest of your business.
+Your customer support agents are the face of your company whenever customers need help or encounter problems with your product.
+Your team’s ability to handle customer questions quickly, whether it’s over the phone or email or social media, can have a huge impact on the rest of your business.

 In this post, we’ll look at: